 At first glance, star charts may appear perplexing – and you may even believe they are unnecessary, given the abundance of smartphone apps that can do the same function.
 There is, however, nothing quite like understanding the stars and constellations and being able to trace down and find a desired deep-sky object for yourself.

-Furthermore, if you use a smartphone, you risk impairing your night vision, and, of course, a star chart does not rely on a battery!
+Furthermore, if you use a smartphone, you risk impairing your night vision, and a star chart does not rely on a battery!
 With this in mind, a planisphere is an excellent tool for learning the constellations, while a star chart is ideal for discovering the treasures contained within it.
 Have fun searching!